liebichw/msgraph-dependency-problems-demo/README.md

 The script *mk-setup.ps1* can be run after a full rebuild of the solution.
 It copies everything needed into the directory *Setup*.
 That's all it does - it sets up a usable directory structure.

+The script *run-program.ps1* can be run afterwards - it sets the needed environment variables, and runs the executable.
+*Attention*: Before using this *run-program.ps1* script, you must first set the environment variables mentioned above to values which are valid for your setup!

+## Result of the test run

+The executable will start fine, but trying to log in to teams will show an exception, because of missing DLLs - and a closer look will show that the
+"missing DLL" is in fact there, but with another version than expected by some other DLL.
+And because the DLL is dynamically loaded, Visual Studio does not generate a correct application config file - and even if it would do that, it would not help us much, because we need to get by without having to modify the original app config file due to administrative reasons.